StarbeamOne/blog.starbeam.one/content/article/2024/03/March-2024-Status-Update.md

 #### v2.0 (October)

-This is the biggie, and I don't want to give too much detail about this yet, but this will basically change how the application is used.
+This is the biggie, and I don't want to give too much detail about this yet, but if all goes right this will basically change how the application is fundamentally used.
 Stay tuned. 😎✌

 ### Stand-up & Shine (& Shill)